Wedding Invitation Wording 101

 The Wedding Website

-Your wedding website is where all the info about your big day lives and it’s important that you give them access to it early (they may need it if their invite goes MIA).
+Your wedding website is where all the info about your big day lives and it’s important that you give guests access to it early (they may need it if their invite goes MIA).
 If you’re invitations are looking a little cluttered, you can always skip this step and opt to include a separate enclosure with the details of your wedding website, like the reception card.
 If you’ve got room to spare, you may also want to throw on your wedding hashtag if you’re hosting some social media-loving guests.